BrooksRE/HW2_Software-Engineering-Project/README.md

 # HW2_Software-Engineering-Project
-This projects includes the very first homework assignment for my software engineering class
+This project includes the second homework assignment for my software engineering class